robpomeroy/A-Home-for-Mo/content/homepage/opener.md

 weight: 1
 ---

 Thanks so much for visiting my website!
+I cannot talk or communicate, so my dad made this website for me, to tell my story.

-To donate, go straight to [my GoFundMe page](https://www.gofundme.com/f/a-home-for-mo) or use the widget below.
+To donate, go straight to
+[my GoFundMe page](https://www.gofundme.com/f/a-home-for-mo) or use the widget below.